Mauro Prosperi: Marathon des Sables and disappearance

 Prosperi was first informed of the Marathon Des Sables by a friend of seven years and fellow running enthusiast Giovanni Manzo, who entertained the idea that they compete in the 251 km race together.
 Keen to challenge himself and drawn towards a new environment of the Sahara, Prosperi began preparing by running 40 km daily and reducing his drinking water intake in aims to acclimatise his body to the feeling of dehydration.
 His wife, although never preventing Prosperi from competing, expressed her concerns, due to the extreme nature of the event.

 Starting in Foum Zguid, Morocco on 10 April 1994, 38-year-old Prosperi set off with Manzo, amongst eighty other runners, to compete in the ultramarathon, his first desert event.
 During the first three days of the marathon, Prosperi and Manzo covered 96 km of terrain composed of salt beds, rock surfaces and sand dunes.
 All competitors began running together in the morning, yet due to the small number of participants and differing paces of each individual, each person was running almost entirely alone.
-Abiding to race regulations, Prosperi navigated the desert in a self-contained fashion, carrying his own supplies of food, clothing, sleeping bag, compass, portable stove and emergency kit with a signal flare within his backpack, whereas water was supplied at race checkpoint stations.
+Abiding to race regulations, Prosperi navigated the desert in a self-contained fashion, carrying his own supplies of food, clothing, sleeping bag, compass, portable stove and emergency kit with a signal flare within his backpack.
+Water was supplied at race checkpoint stations.